WebSpellChecker/wproofreader-docker/examples/admin-panel/README.md

    should remain aligned.
 Use `DB_MANAGER_VERSION` only when you intentionally need a different db-manager build.

+   This Compose file requires Admin-panel 3.0.0 or newer.
+It uses the provisioning variable names introduced in 3.0.0 and runs the queue worker and scheduler as separate containers.
+Keep `ADMIN_PANEL_VERSION` on an explicit compatible tag;
+   do not use this Compose file with an older Admin-panel image.

    If you were given image repositories other than the `webspellchecker` defaults, set `WPROOFREADER_IMAGE`, `DB_MANAGER_IMAGE`, or `ADMIN_PANEL_IMAGE` to the repository name without a tag, and log in to